Neutrino emission in cold neutron stars: Bremsstrahlung and modified urca rates reexamined: Conclusions

 We find that the cooling rates for MURCA, the dominant process, can be even a factor $2$ lower when integrated over the entire star, and even more for the space-dependent emission rate per unit volume.
 For the bremsstrahlung processes, which are subdominant, similar discrepancies are found.
 These differences are evaluated using the same short-range interactions as~\citetalias{Friman:1979ecl}, modeled with Landau parameters which are however highly uncertain.
 Our analytical treatment is particularly suitable to evaluate the impact of these uncertainties, and flexible enough to be adapted to specific choices of the Landau parameters.
 These discrepancies come entirely from particle physics aspects; to maintain a consistent and fair comparison, we have stuck to the same framework as~\citetalias{Friman:1979ecl} for the modeling of the nucleon-nucleon interaction potential.
 A more refined treatment of this point would certainly be of interest, but we notice that NS cooling is anyway at present generally described following~\citetalias{Friman:1979ecl}.

 The impact of these corrections on the full evolution of NSs due to their cooling needs to be assessed.
 To illustrate the significance of these order-one factors, we present in Fig.~\ref{Fig:NSCooling} the time evolution of the luminosity for a NS of one solar mass, with APR EOS and without superfluidity, computed using NSCool.
 The dashed curve represents the result using the incorrect MURCA rate, while the solid curve shows the result with our corrected rate.
 We compare these theoretical curves with the properties of the isolated neutron star RX J1605.3~\cite{Tetzlaff_2012, Pires:2019qsk}.
 Notably, with the old rates, the APR EOS almost fails to match the observations within their error bars.
 However, using the correct MURCA emissivity leads to an excellent fit.
+We stress again that we did not attempt to tackle in-medium corrections, which may well be even more important than the various discrepancies we outlined in this work.
+Nevertheless, some of the matter effects such as the effective nucleon masses or the quenching of the axial couplings, are typically implemented as an overall rescaling of the ~\citetalias{Friman:1979ecl} framework we adopted.

-Intriguingly, this can have an important impact beyond purely astrophysical questions.
+Intriguingly, the numerical corrections we have derived can have an important impact beyond purely astrophysical questions.
 A precision treatment of NS cooling, compared with the time evolution of isolated NSs, is also the basis of powerful constraints on novel particle emission, and especially for the QCD axion~\cite{Caputo:2024oqc, Buschmann:2021juv, Sedrakian:2015krq, Hamaguchi:2018oqw, IwamotoPhysRevD.64.043002, Leinson:2021ety, Leinson:2019cqv}.
 In addition, the axion emission is evaluated in the same framework as the neutrino one, and therefore must also be reassessed.
 Thus, axion constraints would be directly affected by the results of this work.
 We will proceed with a reassessment of the bounds on the QCD axion in a forthcoming work~\cite{AxionFuture}.